qinglian1105/playwright_multitasking_demo_01/README.md

 | Synchronous    |                | crawl_loop.py | crawl_loop.json | 38.01         |

 <br>
 Obviously, except for the method of Synchronous, the other three are more than 2 times faster.
-The python code writing or style within this project may not be the most efficient.
-In addition, the conditions at different points in time, such as the number of times the server that is accessed at the same time, may have different impacts.
-The other three methods are almost as fast, and the time difference is pretty small.
+The python code writing or style within this project may not be the most efficient.<br>
+In addition, the conditions at different points in time, such as the number of times the server that is accessed at the same time, may have different impacts.<br>
+To sum up, the other three methods are almost as fast, and the time difference is pretty small.
 <br><br><br>

 ---